Frequently Asked Questions

 What about safety?

 Safety is our paramount concern at Above Summit.
 We will not fly over the heads of people or in inclement weather (precipitation, high winds, etc).
 We also use a Visual Observer to provide an additional level of on-site safety.
 Our FAA Part 107 pilots are seasoned and responsible operators with experience on an array of equipment and have created safe yet incredible, innovative shots.

 How far can you fly?

 The drone must remain within the Pilot in Command's line of sight at all times, and our height ceiling is 400 feet (122 meters) by law.

 How long can you fly?

 We use LiPo rechargeable batteries to power our copters.
 Each battery lasts anywhere from 10-25 minutes, depending on the payload, temperature and type of aircraft.
 Swapping out a battery only takes a couple minutes and we always bring multiple batteries to each shoot.
-If required, we can also recharge batteries during a shoot.
+During a long shoot, we can also recharge batteries in our grip van.

 Are you licensed?

 Are you insured specifically for drones?

-Yes, we are insured for general liability up to 1 million dollars.
-We are also insured with separate production insurance.
+Yes, we are insured for general liability up to 5 million dollars, which is required for large scale productions.
+We also have separate production insurance for any ground work.
 If you decide to book us, we will be happy to provide you with our certificate of insurance, adding your company as additionally insured.

 What are the current FAA restrictions?